4 days, 5 friends on 2 fat tires around the big lake

 The Swede relaxes at Whiskey Rock to cool off after Day Two.

-Tequila and cheap beer helped ease their sore muscles
+Tequila and cheap beer helped ease their sore muscles. |

-The morning sun dried our camping gear as we consumed calories and drank lots of water.
+Day two The morning sun dried our camping gear as we consumed calories and drank lots of water.
 Soon enough we were cranking up a steep dirt road with muscles burning.
 Shade was rare but much appreciated on this relentless climb.
 Motor vehicle traffic was minimal: A potty pumper truck bathed us in dust and diesel fumes, and near the top a minivan from out of state stormed past, soon to return with windows lowered to ask the prerequisite directions.
 At the saddle we paused to regroup after two hours of intense effort.
 Every intersection and hilltop provided welcome rest spots to fall off our bikes and chow down on energy bars and snacks.
 As a group we decided to coast down the ridge a couple miles to have lunch and take a vote on riding Trail No. 606.
 There were many things we did not know about this single-track trail.
 Was it clear of fallen trees?
 Could we ride it with the trailers?
 Will it connect with the road to Whiskey Rock?
 Adventurous spirit overcame us and we chose the risky trail over the safer gravel road.
 I felt giddy in anticipation of the unknown trail before us.
 Several miles away and hundreds of feet below us lay the lake.

 Downhill!
 What a blast!
 Screaming down the single-track trail with brush whipping past, I had to remind myself of the 45-pound trailer connected to my rear axle.
 Terms like “lengthened stopping distance” and “momentum” flitted through my head as I encountered the first of many steep switchbacks.
 As overheated brakes squealed, I dove into the turn, any chance of stopping now forfeited.
 There was a moment of uncertain wobble as the trailer crossed the fall line of the slope and rudely pushed and skidded my rear tire toward an abysmal drop-off.
 I shifted my weight back and into the hill and, whoosh, we were off down the trail.
 OK, speed feels great, but think ahead, way ahead.
 The added weight of my turtle shell took some getting used to, but I soon learned to enjoy letting it go, flying like a comet with a tail of dust in my wake.
 Sorry Suzanne, did I lose anything?